Chapter 1 : Quidditch and Pumpkin Pie

 “Hello!”
 Alice shouted, squeezing me into a hug, “it’s been so long!”

 “You know, statistically speaking, it’s highly unlikely the Cannons are going to win so you dressing up like complete idiots is a lost cause.
-They aren’t going to win simply because Frederick asked his grandmother to knit something orange for him.”
+They aren’t going to win simply because Frederick asked his grandmother to knit him something orange.”

 “But look at you!”
 Fred interjected, gesturing at my jumper, “you’re all dressed up!
 And I resent that you still call me Frederick we haven’t seen you in three years and you’re already setting off on the wrong hand...”